-To change the position and angle that an object flips over, the Flip tool on the Transformations toolbar (Figure 143 on page 162) is used as shown by the example in Figure 146.
+To change the position and angle an object flips over, the Flip tool on the Transformations toolbar (Figure 145 on page 160) is used as shown by the example in Figure 148.

-- 1) Click on an object to display the selection handles. - 2) Go to View > Toolbars > Transformations to open the Transformations toolbar. - 3) Click on Flip on the Transformations toolbar and a symmetry axis appears as a dashed line through the center of the object (Item (1) in Figure 146).
-The object is flipped about this axis of symmetry. - 4) Click and drag the symmetry axis to a new position, or position the cursor in one of the circles at each end of the symmetry axis and drag it to change the angle (Item (2) in Figure 146). - 5) Place the cursor over one of the selection handles for the object.
+- 1) Click on an object to display the selection handles. - 2) Go to View > Toolbars > Transformations to open the Transformations toolbar. - 3) Click on Flip on the Transformations toolbar and a symmetry axis appears as a dashed line through the center of the object (Item (1) in Figure 148).
+The object is flipped about this axis of symmetry. - 4) Click and drag the symmetry axis to a new position, or position the cursor in one of the circles at each end of the symmetry axis and drag it to change the angle (Item (2) in Figure 148). - 5) Place the cursor over one of the selection handles for the object. - 6) Click and drag the cursor across the symmetry axis to flip the object.
+The new position of the object is shown faintly while dragging the object. - 7) If required, press and hold the Shift key to rotate the symmetry axis in 45° degree increments. - 8) Release the cursor and the object appears flipped over.
+Angle and position of the flip depends on the angle and position of the symmetry axis (Item (3) in Figure 148).